joe-bell/plaiceholder/CONTRIBUTING.md

 All `@types/` and shared `devDependencies` should be installed to the [root `package.json`][root:package]

-[**`plaiceholder.co`**](https://plaiceholder.co/) is a separate closed-source product.
-However, if you have any suggestions, please feel free to raise an issue on this repo.

 ## Style Guide

 - **Commits** follow the ["Conventional Commits" specification](https://www.conventionalcommits.org/en/v1.0.0/).
 This allows for changelogs to be generated automatically upon release.